chetan51/ni/README.md

 Let's get cracking!
 -------------------

-Install Ni as your would any other Node module, by copying lib/ni.js to your ~/.node_libraries folder.
-Then, copy the /example directory and modify it to set up your project.
-Run "node app.js" in the copied directory to start the server.
+Install Ni as your would any other Node module, by copying `lib/ni.js` to your `~/.node_libraries` folder.
+Then, copy the `/example` directory and modify it to set up your project.
+Run `node app.js` in the copied directory to start the server.